Orientation disparity in GaN/graphene/$m$-sapphire: control-based re-examination of thru-hole epitaxy: Results and discussion

-To ascertain whether the graphene layer, directly grown on $m$-plane sapphire, remained intact during the subsequent GaN growth on substrate II, we conducted Raman spectroscopy measurements.
-The Raman measurement in fig.~\ref{SEM-dissimilar-prefererred-orientations-evidence}(c) revealed that the graphene remained robust, exhibiting no significant damage during the GaN growth process.
+To ascertain whether the graphene layer, directly grown on $m$-plane sapphire, remained intact during the subsequent GaN growth on substrate S2, we conducted Raman spectroscopy measurements.
+The Raman measurement in fig.~\ref{SEM-dissimilar-preferred-orientations-evidence}(e) revealed that the graphene remained intact, exhibiting no significant damage during the GaN growth process.
 This observation aligns with previously reported findings regarding the stability of graphene on sapphire substrates while the damage of graphene on III-nitrides was observed at temperatures above the nitride decomposition threshold. \cite{Park-AMI-6-1900821,Lee-JAC-53-1502,Park-CS-12-7713}

-Additionally, we conducted reciprocal space maps (RSMs) of X-ray diffraction for GaN grown on both substrate I and II to provide rigorous confirmation of the crystallographic orientation of GaN.
-As depicted in Fig.~\ref{XRD-100}, the RSM for GaN grown on the bare $m$-plane sapphire substrate (substrate I) displays (100) and (200) Bragg peaks, unequivocally confirming that GaN on this substrate exclusively exhibits (100)-orientation.
+Additionally, we conducted reciprocal space maps (RSMs) of X-ray diffraction for GaN grown on both substrate S1 and S2 to provide rigorous confirmation of the crystallographic orientation of GaN.
+As depicted in Fig.~\ref{XRD-100}, the RSM for GaN grown on the bare $m$-plane sapphire substrate S1 displays (100) and (200) Bragg peaks, confirming that GaN on this substrate exclusively exhibits (100)-orientation.

-Conversely, Fig.~\ref{XRD-103} reveals a different scenario for substrate II, where the RSM exhibits a (103) Bragg peak that is split into two components.
+Conversely, Fig.~\ref{XRD-103} reveals a different scenario for substrate S2, where the RSM exhibits a (103) Bragg peak that is split into two components.
 This result indicates that GaN grown on $m$-plane sapphire with a graphene areal fraction less than unity predominantly possesses a (103)-orientation.
-It's worth noting that the apparent splitting of the (103) Bragg peak is attributable to the tilting of two variants in opposite directions, as previously reported\cite{Jue-APL-104-092110}, and is not due to potential fluctuations caused by graphene.
+Note that the apparent splitting of the (103) Bragg peak is attributable to the tilting of two variants in opposite directions, as previously reported\cite{Jue-APL-104-092110}, and is not due to potential fluctuations caused by graphene.
 The observed tilt angle for each variant is approximately $\sim$1.7\,$^{\circ}$, consistent with the previously reported tilt angle of $\sim$2.0\,$^{\circ}$.\cite{Jue-APL-104-092110}